dhaval-joshi/jira-worklog-extractor/README.md

 -   Gunicorn (for running the Flask app in production)

 4. **Configuration:**
-    Update the `config.json` file in the root directory with the following content:
+    Rename `config.json.template` to `config.json` and update the following content:
 ```json
 	{
 		"DEBUG": true,